How to learn Spanish fast

 Another, perhaps less obvious benefit of having your own tutor, is keeping you on track.
 A good tutor will support you, make you accountable and help you stay consistent.
 Knowing you have a scheduled class/homework, and that there is somebody who cares about your progress, can be crucial.

 In the last year, another good option has become available: speaking Spanish with artificial intelligence.
 Several platforms offer this, including Langua.
 There, you can practice realistic role plays, engage in controversial debates, or talk about what interests you.
 The AI will ask intelligent questions to get you talking, as well as provide corrections and explanations to help you make progress.
-It's ideal if you want to practice for 5-10 minutes whenever you have a moment free.
+Learning Spanish with AI is perfect if you want to practice for 5-10 minutes whenever you have a moment free.
 You can try Langua here.

 Common mistakes when trying to learn Spanish fast